AlexejPenner/minimal-coco-pipeline/README.md

 This is a simple project that shows how to use ZenML to transform a COCO dataset and train a model on it.

+This project is mostly meant to showcase the capabilities of ZenML to handle complex data pipelines and model training.

 ## Setup

 ```bash